-I am a big fan of meeting with a psychologist but for you the right choice might be an Al Anon meeting, spiritual or grief counseling, telling the truth to your best friend, getting one on one support for mind-body health (many women who work with me also work with therapists and medical doctors) or even joining an online community like my Live on Purpose Group.
+I am a big fan of meeting with a psychologist but for you the right choice might be an Al Anon meeting, spiritual or grief counseling, telling the truth to your best friend, getting one on one support for mind-body health (many women who work with me also work with therapists and medical doctors).
+I’m a huge believer in gathering in our support systems.
 If the first and second tries don’t feel right – try again.
-We need community.
-We need to tell the truth about how we are feeling and be heard.
+To pick ourselves back up, we need to tell the truth about how we are feeling and be heard.
 I believe the journey is best made in brave community.

 A simple but powerful exercise I practice each night is the 3/2/1 exercise.
 Give it two weeks and notice the shift it can make in the way you feel about yourself.
 Before sleep, as you lay in bed, take a few deep, slow breaths, noticing the rise and fall of your lower belly.
 Ask yourself: what are 3 things I am grateful for today?
 What are 2 things I did well today (this part is hard for so many women and I encourage you to take the time needed to identify your “wins”)?
 What is 1 thing I would do differently next time?
 This last step is about growth not criticism.